cwcon/push/about/people.md

 #### No gods, no mastheads

-To start things off, everyone’s a contributor.
+For the time being, everyone’s a contributor.
 No editors, no advisory-board members, and no granting of titles based on a reputation built elsewhere.
 Titles will be earned, not granted, as decided by other *Push* contributors.